pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 ## Add the robot opponent

-This should be familiar by now!
+Adding a sprite should be familiar by now!

 {{< learner-task >}}